bridge-core/molang/README.md

 To execute a basic MoLang statement, first construct a new instance of the `MoLang` class.
 The first constructor argument is the environment your MoLang script will have access to and the second argument configures the MoLang interpreter.
 Take a look at the `IParserConfig` interface [for a list of all available options](https://github.com/bridge-core/MoLang/blob/master/lib/main.ts).

-`molang.execute(...)` simple executes a MoLang script and returns the value it evaluates to.
+`molang.execute(...)` simply executes a MoLang script and returns the value it evaluates to.

 ```javascript
 import { MoLang } from 'molang'